-Day 9: Yangshuo - Guilin
+Day 9: Yangshuo

 Start the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.

-Spend the rest of the morning exploring the verdant countryside of Yangshuo.
-Walk by lush paddy fields and slow-moving water buffalos as you admire the panoramic mountain scenery that so epitomises the area.
-Transfer back to Guilin this afternoon.
+The relaxation continues with a soothing Chinese reflexology massage.
+Spend the rest of the morning exploring the verdant countryside of Yangshuo, and the afternoon free.

-Day 10: Guilin - Chengdu
+Day 10: Yangshuo - Guilin - Chengdu

-This morning visit the Reed Flute Caves and the South China Pearl Factory.
-Transfer to Guilin airport for your 1-and-a-half-hour flight to Chengdu, capital of Sichuan Province.
+Transfer an hour to Guilin railway station for your 5.5-hour bullet train to Chengdu, capital of Sichuan Province.
 On arrival, transfer to your hotel for check-in.